Carlosaj18/Uber-Clone/README.md

 This project is ideal for React Native developers who are interested in building a ride-sharing app using popular libraries and tools.
 The project is open-source, so developers can contribute to it and learn from it.

+## Project Technological Stack:
+* Expo: Rapid tooling and deployment platform for React Native applications.
+* ReactJS: Framework for building interactive user interfaces.
+* JavaScript: Programming language for typing and scripting functionalities.
+* TailwindCSS: Utility-first CSS framework for rapid styling and customization.
+* Google Cloud API's (Google Maps): Services offering mapping functionality for apps.
+* React Navigation: Solución flexible de navegación para la aplicación en múltiples plataformas.

-## Features
+## Features:

-- User authentication and registration
+*     User authentication and registration
-- User profile management
+*     User profile management
-- Booking a ride
+*     Booking a ride
-- Tracking the ride
+*     Tracking the ride
-- Payment processing
+*     Payment processing
-- Integration with Google Maps
+*     Integration with Google Maps

-## Technologies Used

-- React Native
-- Tailwind CSS
-- React Native Navigation
-- Google Maps API

 ## Getting Started

-## Prerequisites

 To run the app, you will need to have the following installed on your machine: